frictionlessdata/docs/docs/index.md

 ## Overview

+> November 2019 Update: This documentation site is a work in progress.
+Please check out https://frictionlessdata.io/docs/ for more help in the interim.

-> For higher level project overview please visit https://frictionlessdata.io/
+For higher level project overview please visit https://frictionlessdata.io/

 Frictionless Data shortens the path from data to insight with a collection of specifications and software for the publication, transport, and consumption of data.
 At the heart of our approach is a deep understanding of the multi-faceted nature of data work, and an emphasis on platform-agnostic interoperability.
 From consumer spreadsheet software, through to cloud-based services for data analysis, the future of data is frictionless.

 ## Implement